 Written by Juraj Švajda, MatejBel University, Slovakia

 Nearly 20 participants from around the world attended an intensive 2.5 week mobile seminar on Planning and Managing Tourism in Protected Areas organized by Colorado State University´s Center for Protected Area Management and Training.
 During the seminar we visited in 4 western US states and 13 national parks and protected areas.
-The main goal was to review how tourism in PAs can help create public support for conservation, contribute to public health, fund PA management and provide economic benefits to local communities and national economies.
-The US as a country, which gave first National Park to the world, has an important historical perspective when addressing tourism in PAs.
-One interesting number from 2011 year – the NP system hosted 279 million recreational visits, injected an estimated $30 billion into local economies across the country and supported 252,000 jobs nationwide.
+The main goal was to review how tourism in Protected Areas can help create public support for conservation, contribute to public health, fund Protected Area management and provide economic benefits to local communities and national economies.
+The US as a country, which gave first National Park to the world, has an important historical perspective when addressing tourism in Protected Areas.
+One interesting number from 2011 year – the Nationalpark system hosted 279 million recreational visits, injected an estimated $30 billion into local economies across the country and supported 252,000 jobs nationwide.

 As you can see, the program was really very diverse and 160 hours of training covered many interesting topic and themes including visitor management, communication and education, public-private partnerships and concessions, infrastructure, engaging the public, financial aspects, human resources and capacity building as well as some cross-cutting themes (climate change and leadership).
 However the organizers made it very interesting and not boring thanks to their proficiency in capacity building and pedagogy.
 They used a combination of different modules and diverse activities that involved an active and engaging participation by all.
 Together we spent considerable timesharing our own diverse expertise and examples from around the world, which not only increased the academic value of the seminar but also helped us build a network of long-term professional friendships.
 It is wonderful that programs like this exists to provide a platform for questions our mental models, sharing our successes and challenges, learning from each other, and in general being inspired again about what we are all trying to achieve in conservation and protected area tourism in our different corners of the world.

 Great thanks to the organizers, lecturers and logistical coordinators who supported our sessions (Jim Barborak, Ryan Finchum and Kat Sever from CSU, Steve McCool from University of Montana, Toby Bloom from USDA Forest Service).
-I would strongly recommend to anyone to send an application for the already announced 2nd annual seminar which will take place September 10-25 2014.
 Finally and personally, for financial support, I’d like to send a big thanks to the Slovak – American Foundation which allowed me to participate in this valuable and interesting event.